stat4701/edav/_posts/2015-03-22-erinjunkgraph.md

 ---

 Graphics and visualizations are used for promotion, advertisement to promote a product or idea.
 In science, graphics tend to fall into one of two categories: for use in education or a science journal.
 For information on what makes a good educational graphic, or a teaching tool, I've written a piece on my personal blog [here](http://eringrand.github.io/educationgraphics/).
+In the academic articles, graphics hold a special role in telling a compelling story of the data and results, however, the editing emphasis is often placed much more on text than making interesting and understable science graphics.

 *DISCLAIMER: I am coming from an astronomy and physics background, and am going to discuss problems found within these contexts.*

-###Academic Paper Graphics
+###Academic Article Graphics

 We think of academics and especially science as being told through plots and graphs.
 In fact, Tufte explains that the history graphics begins with time series plots of the planets and the sun in the night sky.
-Now a days, science papers use graphics to tell a story.
+Now a days, science articles use graphics to tell a story.
 We let the data speak for itself by representing it in a reproducible graphic.

 In my time in academia (in physics and astronomy) I've come across several common problems such as: